Last updated on May 9, 2026

 Is Transmute Good?

 Yes, transmute is good.
 As far as tutors go, these are undiscovered gems you can pick up for a pretty reasonable cost.
-The trick is to figure out your tutoring purpose.
+The trick is to figure out what you need to tutor for.

-If you’re playing a flexible deck looking for a toolbox of answers, grabbing all three transmute cards at two or three mana value and then sifting your deck to prioritize those mana costs when there are choices to be made for certain slots is a good way to get more of what you want in your hand.
+If you play a flexible deck looking for a toolbox of answers, grabbing all three transmute cards at 2 or 3 mana value and then sifting your deck to prioritize those mana costs when there are choices to be made for certain slots is a good way to get more of what you want in your hand.

 Wrap Up